Lunchtime presentation at CHAPA's Ch. 40B conference on May 4, 2018.

-Here are some of the eternal questions and possible answers to our housing production challenge and what we can do about it?
+Here are some questions and answers about our housing production challenge in Massachusetts and what we can do about it.

 The Metropolitan Area Planning Council (MAPC) projects that Massachusetts needs to produce 500,000 housing units between 2010 and 2040 to maintain existing levels of employment without accommodating any significant job growth.
 Two-thirds of that projected housing demand is for multifamily homes, much of it in metro Boston’s inner core and in close suburbs with good access to jobs and transportation.
 To further expand our state economy we would need to produce even more housing in order to attract new workers from outside the region.